paul-ylz-tw/getting_into_golang/README.md

 ### Package management
 This is one of the rapidly changing areas in Golang.
 The legacy tools in this area are: `govendor` and `dep`.
 Moving forwards, use [Go Modules](https://github.com/golang/go/wiki/Modules)

 ### Code style
 - Leave formatting to `gofmt`
 - Short variable names, e.g. `w` for widget and `ws` for widgets
 - Large files are ok, like Linux source code.
 - The file containing package `main` and function `main` does not need to be called `main.go`, it's ok to be called `app.go` for example.
   * It's idiomatic to put this file inside a subdirectory called `cmd`.

+### Web applications in Go
+Time to make the jump from hello-world type Go to application Go.
+I recommend starting with the [official doc on Go web applications](https://golang.org/doc/articles/wiki/), it's a bit long but the concepts are the same, whichever framework one chooses.
+Since most frameworks depend heavily on the language's own features and the `net/http` package (part of the Go standard library), an understanding of the baseline approach is most useful.

+From there, you can check out one of the most popular and fastest Golang webserver frameworks out there, [Gin](https://github.com/gin-gonic/gin), to see how the community has evolved towards.

+#### Organization
+Reading through the [Standard Package Layout](https://medium.com/@benbjohnson/standard-package-layout-7cdbc8391fc1) is very helpful towards thinking about how to organize a Go program, or perhaps any other non OO program.
+It is something you will probably want to read more than once.

+#### Validation
+Whether its DB model validation or DTO contract validation, most will rely on the baked in `validator` package (now in [v10](https://godoc.org/gopkg.in/go-playground/validator.v10)).

+#### Templating
+Templating needs are pretty well satisfied by the standard library, as most things are!
+See [package `text/template`](https://golang.org/pkg/text/template/)

+#### Migrations
+See [golang-migrate](https://github.com/golang-migrate/migrate), which is where the community has converged as well.
+Generally kept outside of application runtime and fired manually from a shell.
+Raw SQL FTW!

 ## Important Blogs
 - [Official blog](https://blog.golang.org/)
 - [Dave Cheney](https://dave.cheney.net/practical-go)